-- 10. In the event of any lawsuit against the Employer that relates to alleged acts or omissions by the Executive during his employment with the Employer, the Executive agrees to cooperate with Employer by voluntarily providing truthful and full information as reasonably necessary for the Employer to defend against such lawsuit.
-Provided, <a href="https://doi.org/10.1001/journal.org - 11.
-Except as provided herein, all agreements between the Employer and the Executive including but not limited to the Employment Agreement, are null and void and no longer enforceable. - 12.
-This Agreement sets forth the entire agreement between the Executive and the Employer, and fully supersedes any and all prior agreements or understandings between them regarding its subject matter; provided, however, that nothing in this Agreement is intended to or shall be construed to modify, impair or terminate any obligation of the Executive or the Employer pursuant to provisions of the Employment Agreement that by their terms continues after the Executive's separation from the Employer's employment.
-This Agreement may only be modified by written agreement signed by both parties. - 13.
-The Employer and the Executive agree that in the event any provision of this Agreement is deemed to be invalid or unenforceable by any court or administrative agency of competent jurisdiction, or in the event that any provision cannot be modified so as to be valid and enforceable, then that provision shall be deemed severed from the Agreement and the remainder of the Agreement shall remain in full force and effect. - 14.
-This Agreement shall be governed or interpreted according to the internal laws of the State of Delaware without regard to choice of law considerations and all claims relating to or arising out of this Agreement, or the breach thereof, whether sounding in contract, tort, or otherwise, shall also be governed by the laws of the State of Delaware without regard to choice of law considerations. - 15.
-In the event that there is any controversy or claim arising out of or relating to this Agreement, or to the interpretation, breach or enforcement thereof, and any action or proceeding is commenced to enforce or contest the provisions of this Agreement, the prevailing party shall be entitled to a reasonable attorney's fee, costs and expenses. - 16.
-This Agreement may be executed in one or more counterparts, each of which shall be deemed an original but all of which together shall constitute one and the same instrument.
+10. In the event of any lawsuit against the Employer that relates to alleged acts or omissions by the Executive during her employment with the Employer, the Executive agrees to cooperate with Employer by voluntarily providing truthful and full information as reasonably necessary for the Employer to defend against such lawsuit.
+Provided, however, the Executive shall be entitled to receive reimbursement for expenses, including lost wages, incurred in assisting the Employer regarding any lawsuit.

+11. Except as provided herein, all agreements between the Employer and the Executive including but not limited to the Employment Agreement, are null and void and no longer enforceable.

+12. This Agreement sets forth the entire agreement between the Executive and the Employer, and fully supersedes any and all prior agreements or understandings between them regarding its subject matter; provided, however, that nothing in this Agreement is intended to or shall be construed to modify, impair or terminate any obligation of the Executive or the Employer pursuant to provisions of the Employment Agreement that by their terms continues after the Executive's separation from the Employer's employment.
+This Agreement may only be modified by written agreement signed by both parties.

+13. The Employer and the Executive agree that in the event any provision of this Agreement is deemed to be invalid or unenforceable by any court or administrative agency of competent jurisdiction, or in the event that any provision cannot be modified so as to be valid and enforceable, then that provision shall be deemed severed from the Agreement and the remainder of the Agreement shall remain in full force and effect.

+14. This Agreement shall be governed or interpreted according to the internal laws of the State of Delaware without regard to choice of law considerations and all claims relating to or arising out of this Agreement, or the breach thereof, whether sounding in contract, tort, or otherwise, shall also be governed by the laws of the State of Delaware without regard to choice of law considerations.

+15. In the event that there is any controversy or claim arising out of or relating to this Agreement, or to the interpretation, breach or enforcement thereof, and any action or proceeding is commenced to enforce or contest the provisions of this Agreement, the prevailing party shall be entitled to a reasonable attorney's fee, costs and expenses.

+16. This Agreement may be executed in one or more counterparts, each of which shall be deemed an original but all of which together shall constitute one and the same instrument.
 The execution of this Agreement may be by actual or facsimile signature.